 South Korean antitrust chief says Google has undermined competition

-South Korea's antitrust chief said on Thursday the agency believes U.S. search engine giant Google has undermined competition, adding that the agency plans to present a case to its review committee this year.

-SEOUL: South Korea's antitrust chief said on Thursday the agency believes U.S. search engine giant Google has undermined competition, adding that the agency plans to present a case to its review committee this year.
+SEOUL: South Korea's antitrust chief said on Thursday (Oct 22) the agency believes US search engine giant Google has undermined competition, adding that the agency plans to present a case to its review committee this year.

 "When the KFTC looks at Google, there is an act that hampered competition," Joh told lawmakers in an annual parliamentary audit.